French Polynesia is made up of over 100 different islands and it can be really difficult to choose between them.

 - Tahiti has a wider range of restaurants and dining options to suit all budgets.

 - The overall quality of the food is largely the same and is neither better nor worse in Tahiti or Bora Bora.

-- Vegan, vegetarian and halal food is limited in both locations.
+- Vegan and vegetarian food is limited in both locations.

 The food itself is also largely the same as both locations mainly serve a mix of French cuisine and traditional French Polynesian cuisine.